kadirahq/fast-render/README.md

 });
 ~~~

-## Using Fast Render Without Iron Router
+## Using Fast Render's route APIs

 If you're doing some custom subscription handling, Fast Render won't be able to identify those subscriptions.
 This is also true when you are not using Iron Router.

 If you want to use Fast Render in these cases, you'll need to map subscriptions manually to routes.
-It can be done using the following API's:
+It can be done using the following APIs:

 > The following APIs are available on the server only.